Skip to content

 • Capcom.sys -- direct ring-0 code execution via MmGetSystemRoutineAddress callback

 This is the BYOVD archetype.
 The driver is the vulnerability.
 No exploit development needed beyond a client that sends the right IOCTLs.
-Ransomware groups and APTs routinely drop signed vulnerable drivers to bypass EDR -- see BYOVD.
+Ransomware groups and APTs routinely drop signed vulnerable drivers to bypass EDR.
+See BYOVD for the full landscape and LOLDrivers Deep Analysis for the 1,775-driver risk assessment.

 E. Arithmetic Primitive + PreviousMode Flip + Full R/W + Token Swap

-Built on a single decrement or increment.
-The attacker uses the arithmetic primitive to flip the PreviousMode field in the current thread's KTHREAD structure, turning kernel address-space access checks from enforced to bypassed.
+Built on the smallest possible primitive: a single controlled increment or decrement.
+The attacker uses it to flip the PreviousMode field in the current thread's KTHREAD structure, turning kernel address-space access checks from enforced to bypassed.
 With PreviousMode set to KernelMode, ordinary Nt* system calls can read and write arbitrary kernel memory.

 Flow: Trigger decrement-by-one → target KTHREAD.PreviousMode → flip from UserMode (1) to KernelMode (0) → use NtReadVirtualMemory/NtWriteVirtualMemory for full R/W → token swap → SYSTEM